csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

 - [Quantifying Interpretability of Arbitrary Machine Learning Models Through Functional Decomposition](https://arxiv.org/pdf/1904.03867.pdf) (molnar 2019)
 - [An Evaluation of the Human-Interpretability of Explanation](https://arxiv.org/pdf/1902.00006.pdf) (lage et al. 2019)
   - [How do Humans Understand Explanations from Machine Learning Systems?: An Evaluation of the Human-Interpretability of Explanation](https://arxiv.org/pdf/1802.00682.pdf) (narayanan et al. 2018)
+- Multi-value Rule Sets for Interpretable Classification with Feature-Efficient Representations ([wang, 2018](https://proceedings.neurips.cc/paper/2018/file/32bbf7b2bc4ed14eb1e9c2580056a989-Paper.pdf))
+  - measure how long it takes for people to calculate predictions from different rule-based models
 - [On the (In)fidelity and Sensitivity for Explanations](https://arxiv.org/abs/1901.09392)
 - [Benchmarking Attribution Methods with Relative Feature Importance](https://arxiv.org/abs/1907.09701) (yang & kim 2019)
 - [Do Explanations Reflect Decisions?
 A Machine-centric Strategy to Quantify the Performance of Explainability Algorithms](https://arxiv.org/abs/1910.07387)